Initiatives to Address Climate Change

 We at Tokyu Construction have identified climate change (mitigation and adaptation) as a material issue and recognize that tackling climate change is a top priority.
 In our Long-Term Management Plan "To zero, from zero.", we have set decarbonization, zero waste and disaster risk reduction as three pillars of the value we provide, and are taking on the challenge of achieving net zero carbon emissions by being actively involved in relevant initiatives and implementing various measures.

-Obtaining SBTi Approval for our Greenhouse Gas Reduction Targets
+Obtaining SBT Certification for Greenhouse Gas Emission Reduction Targets

 Environmental Performance Data: 3-1.
 Greenhouse gas (GHG) emissions